 Chronic stress is a result of the body being under stress for a prolonged period of time.
 The body responds with an extended release of stress hormones.

-When the body is under constant stress, the immune system becomes overworked and isn’t able to function at its highest capacity.
 Normally, the immune system is responsible for things like cleaning up damaged cells and protecting the body against harmful pathogens.
-However, when the immune system is busy dealing with chronic inflammation, its regular responsibilities begin to suffer.

 Another way to think about acute and chronic stress is to picture the work of firefighters:

-- Acute stress: Let’s say firefighters get called to a house that has caught fire and then they work very hard for a short period of time to put that fire out.
-The firefighters put out the fire and then are able to return to the fire station where they can do maintenance on their equipment, clean their uniforms, rest, and recover.
+- Acute stress: Let’s say firefighters get called to a house that has caught fire, and then they work very hard for a short period of time to put that fire out.
+The firefighters put out the fire and then are able to return to the fire station, where they can do maintenance on their equipment, clean their uniforms, rest, and recover.

 - Chronic stress: Now, picture a different scenario as those same firefighters are called to one fire right after another with no time to go back to the fire station.
 There is no time for recovery because they are constantly fighting fires.
-Eventually, their equipment starts to break down, their clothes need cleaning and they need rest.
+Eventually, their equipment starts to break down, their clothes need cleaning, and they need rest.

 - Running a marathon